Stellantis: Park older models due to 3 Takata air bag deaths

-DETROIT (AP) — Stellantis is warning owners of 276,000 older vehicles to stop driving them after Takata driver’s air bags apparently exploded, killing three more people.
+DETROIT (AP) — Stellantis and the U.S. government are warning owners of 276,000 older vehicles to stop driving them after Takata air bags apparently exploded in three more vehicles, killing the drivers.

 The company, formerly Fiat Chrysler, is telling people to stop driving Dodge Magnum wagons, Dodge Challenger and Charger muscle cars and Chrysler 300 sedans from the 2005 through 2010 model years.

-Stellantis says that it confirmed the air bag inflators blew apart in two cases, killing two drivers.
+Stellantis says it confirmed the driver’s air bag inflators blew apart in two cases, killing two drivers.
 The company suspects an inflator rupture in another case that also killed a driver.
-All three deaths were in the U.S. and happened in the past seven months, the company said.
+All three deaths were in warm-weather U.S. states and happened in the past seven months in 2010 model year vehicles, the company said.

 The fatalities bring the death toll from exploding Takata air bags to at least 32 worldwide, including 23 in the United States.